shurik179/yozh/docs/library/UI.rst

 Display, buttons, LEDs
 ======================

-Yozh contains  two NeoPixel  LEDs in the back and an 128x64 OLED screen and two buttons on the top plate, for interaction with the user.
+Yozh contains a buzzer,  two NeoPixel  LEDs in the back and an 128x64 OLED screen and two buttons on the top plate, for interaction with the user.
 To control them, use the functions below.